Buffers

 This loops through all CPU buffers, calculates the number of floats

-that must be moved (typeSize*bf.NumSprites
+that must be moved (typeSize*bf.NumSprites) and creates a

 slice of the data that must be moved.